 In addition, there are redemption options for gift cards.
 This also is a 0.5 cent valuation, and should also be avoided.

 Any travel purchase qualifies for redemption.
 This means traditional things like flights, hotels, taxis, transportation services, or even theme park tickets.
 I like the theme park ticket option, since other mileage currencies can't help you save big on that expense.
 We even used the Barclaycard Arrival Plus card in our plan to get to Disney World for $1.

 Another area that I've used my Arrival Plus card for is award ticketing taxes and fees.
 While the fares are free on award tickets, since you're using your miles, the taxes and fuel surcharges are still your responsibility.
 With the Arrival Plus card, those are wiped away (so long as they're for more than $100).

 Other purchases, like restaurants and retail, do not qualify for points redemption, and you'll have to pay those off like any normal purchase, unfortunately.
-So, if you don't see yourself traveling option, I can't recommend this card to you.
-Consider one from our list of Best Credit Cards for Online Shopping if you're a shopaholic.
+So, if you don't see yourself traveling a lot, I can't recommend this card to you.
+Consider one from our list of Best Credit Cards for Everyday Spending to earn on your regular spending.